lespicker/jekyll-bootstrap/_posts/2015-05-14-acadia-announce.md

 {% img /images/bli/2014/07/A0022734-pano.jpg %}

-Memorial Day is around the corner, so it's time to put out the word about my annual Fall Acadia National Park workshop.
+Independence Day is around the corner, so it's time to put out the word about my annual Fall Acadia National Park workshop.

 <!--more-->